 University Housing COVID-19 Updates

-High-touchpoint areas in residence halls include:
+High-touchpoint areas in residence halls are sanitized regularly and include:

 - crash-bars on exit doors